 Or was there somewhere in your sales process that stopped people buying from you?

 Understanding objections and why they cost you business can be a great way to preempt them in the next sales call.

-Pro tip: Ensure you have a feedback loop to feed these insights back to others in the organization (i.e., product leaders, sales operations and sales leaders, product marketers, etc.).
+Pro tip: Ensure you have a feedback loop to feed these insights back to others in the organization (i.e., the product team and product leaders, sales enablement teams, sales operations, customer support, and sales leaders, product marketers, etc.).

 Also referred to as golden questions.
 Ask open-ended questions to:

 - Fully uncover the needs of potential customers

 - Surface hesitations and potential roadblocks in the buying process

 - Identify that you are in a competitive situation and who those competitors are